Tubbz-alt/Intel-Pattern-Matching-Technology/README.md

 The Pattern Matching Engine (PME) is a parralel data recognition engine with the following features:
 + 128 parallel Processing Elements (PE) each with"

+  	- 128 byte input vector
-  	- 128 byte input vector and model memory.
+	- 128 byte model memory.
 	- 8-Bit Arithmetic Units
 	- Two distance evaluation norms with 16-bit resolution: